 What Is the Difference Between a Cockroach and a Roach?

-At first glance, some beetle species can be mistaken for roaches.
-But if you place them beside each other and will close closer, they don’t have the same physical appearance.
-Their life cycle, eating habits, behavior, and habitat are also not the same.
-Here are the major differences between a cockroach and a beetle.
+Aside from physical appearance, their life cycle, eating habits, behavior, and habitat are also not the same.
+Here are the major differences between a cockroach and a beetle:

 1. Life Cycle

-Meanwhile, beetles undergo complete metamorphosis, which means they pass through four life stages – egg, larval, pupal, and adult.
+Meanwhile, beetles undergo complete metamorphosis, which means they pass through four life stages: egg, larval, pupal, and adult.
 Female beetles lay eggs, which hatch into larvae within 7-10 days.
-Beetle larvae will start to eat and molt about 15 times before they pupate.
-Adults usually emerge after 7-10 days.
+Beetle larvae will start to eat and molt about 15 times before they pupate then emerge as adults.

 2. Eating Habits